cosmos/ibc-go/docs/apps/interchain-accounts/tx-encoding.md

 ## (Protobuf) JSON Encoding

-Protojson encoding presents an alternative encoding technique for `CosmosTx`.
+The proto3 JSON encoding presents an alternative encoding technique for `CosmosTx`.
 It is selected if the channel handshake begins with the channel version metadata `encoding` field labeled as `proto3json`.
-In Golang, protojson encoding employs the `"github.com/cosmos/gogoproto/jsonpb"` package.
+In Golang, the Proto3 canonical encoding in JSON is implemented by the `"github.com/cosmos/gogoproto/jsonpb"` package.
 Within Cosmos SDK, the `ProtoCodec` structure implements the `JSONCodec` interface, leveraging the `jsonpb` package.
 This method generates a JSON format as follows:

 ```json
 {